chrisabbato/doggydisplay-ng/README.md

 I still lack a solid grasp of the component lifecycle and update process in Angular vs. React so I need to dive into that some more to understand the differences, especially when it comes to optimizing performance.

 Testing is another area of growth for me, and I absolutely see the value in it and am eager to expand and learn in this direction.
 It is like learning an entirely new ecosystem and paradigm and is something I will have to sit down intentionally and really dive into so that I can understand it fully.

+Continued immersion in the ecosystem will give me a better feel for best practices.
+I made an effort to follow all best practices/style guidelines I could find, but it is possible I am still trying to solve some problems in a React way instead of the Angular way.

 ## Closing thoughts